Jebapriya08/erpnext-chatbot/README.md

 Shows the result in the chat

-Problems I faced while building this
+Problems I faced while building this:

 *Got 401 error at first — I wasn't sending the API key correctly in the headers *Connection refused error — was running chatbot before Docker finished loading ERPNext